schauder/schauder.github.io/_pages/as-speaker.md

 ## Being an OSS Developer - What does it feel like and how do you get there? ##

 In February 2017 I joined Pivotal and became part of the Spring Data Team.
 Coming from a career as a consultant (read software developer) for huge enterprises this was a huge change for me.
 And certainly a change for the better.
 Ever since I can’t get two kinds of questions out of my head:
 Why is working on Open Source Software so different (and so much more fun)?
 How the f*** did I manage to get here?

 In this talk I’ll try to answer these questions as far as I have answers.
 As a basis I will explain how working in the Spring Data team does work, and I will tell a good measure of anecdotes from my life.

 In the end you should be able to decide, if you would like to work on a similar team.
 You might have some ideas about changing things in your team and possibly how to approach your career.
-And if nothing else you can funnel hope from the fact that someone doing as many stupid things as I may still end up with something pretty close to the perfect job.
+And if nothing else you may funnel hope from the fact that someone doing as many stupid things as I did, did still end up with something pretty close to the perfect job.